mvolkmann/blog/src/swift.md

 TODO: I think I can use that as a type in many contexts
 TODO: What is it about some protocols that prevents them
 TODO: from being used as types?

+In summary, when a type implements a protocol it can mean two things:

+1. The type may be required to implement some things.
+2. The type may be given implementations of some things through extensions.

 ## Functions